Google

 Oil for frying

 Wash the urad and rice.
 Add the fenugreek seeds and soak in plenty of water overnight.
 (At least 4-5 hours).
 Wash well and grind using a little water.
 Add salt and water to dilute it as required.
 (Don't add too much water as the appeys will not turn out well.)
+Ferment the batter for a few hours or overnight.

 Heat the appey kayli and smear a drop of oil onto each mould.
 Simmer the flame and pour a spoonful of the batter into each mould.